 Ready to Be Personalized

-Residents showcase their personal style in how they decorate their rooms, from adding rugs to posters on the wall.
-The possibilities are as endless as your creativity.
+Residents showcase their personal style in how they decorate their rooms, from adding rugs to posters, the possibilities are as endless as your creativity.

 - First- and second-year students